SepulchralVerdigris/path2victory/Base Game.md

 **Strike:** If an action is a strike, it will say so here.

 When a creature makes a strike, it rolls a 20-sided die (1d20) and adds its Fight.
-If the result equals or exceeds the target’s Armor, the strike “hits”, meaning that it has the effect.
+If the result equals or exceeds the target’s Armor, the strike “hits”, meaning that it has the listed effect.

 **Effect:** The effect or rules of the feature.
 For a strike, this effect only applies if the strike hits.

 Some effects can be avoided or reduced in effect if the target fails on a saving throw.
 The entry will say something like “Will negates” or “Reflex half”.
 The target rolls a 20-sided die (1d20) and adds the specified saving throw (Fortitude, Reflex or Will).
-If the result equals or exceeds the attacker’s Power, then the effect is negated or the damage taken is halved (as applicable).
+If the result equals or exceeds the attacker’s Power, then the effect is negated or the damage is halved (as applicable).

 Some features give a condition as an effect (for example, “slowed”, “stunned” or “rattled”).
-Conditions are described in an appendix.

 ### Standard features

-At the bottom of a creature’s card are listed in italics certain common features, without details on how they work.
+At the bottom of a creature’s card are listed in italics certain common features, without details.

 If a skill name is listed (like Acrobatics, Occultism or Society), it means the creature is trained in that skill.
-At certain times, for example to claim an objective or peform a physical feat like jumping or climbing, a creature must succeed on a skill check to be successful.
+At certain times, for example to claim an objective or perform a physical feat like jumping or climbing, a creature must succeed on a skill check to be successful.
 To make a skill check, roll 1d20 and add the applicable saving throw.
 Subtract 5 if the creature is not trained in the skill.
 If the result exceeds the Power specified, the skill check is successful.

 “Immune”, “resist” and “weak” followed by a damage type indicate that the creature takes no damage, less damage or more damage from attacks doing that type of damage.
 Immune is also used for conditions; it means that the creature does not gain that condition, even if it otherwise would.

-Other common features included in this shorthand are described later.

 # Getting started

 ## What you need to play

 * Several miniatures each

-* At least one 20-sided die (a “d20”) and one six-sided die (a “d6”)
+* 20-sided and six-sided dice (“d20s” and “d6s”)

-* Some tokens to track conditions, damage, etc.
+* Tokens to track conditions, damage, etc.
+* A grid map

-* A grid map of about 24 by 18 squares and a way to draw or mark terrain and objectives.
+* A way to draw or mark terrain and objectives

-## Building a warband
+## Building a party

-There are two ways to build a warband in the basic *Path 2 Victory* rules.
-Others are described in different game modes at the back of the book.
+There are two ways to build a party in the basic rules.
+Other game modes are described in the appendices.

-1. **Narrative Play:** Each player chooses the creatures that are appropriate for the story.
-You can play *Path 2 Victory* as a roleplaying game, or use it to model a larger skirmish or battle in an existing PF2e campaign.
+**Narrative Play:** Each player chooses the creatures that are appropriate for the story.
+You can play *Path 2 Victory* as a rules-light roleplaying game, or use it to model a battle in an existing PF2e campaign.

-2. **Balanced, Unlimited Play:** Players agree on a number of points for each warband.
+**Balanced, Unlimited Play:** Players agree on a number of points for each party.
 Each player selects creatures with total point costs equal to or below the number of points agreed.

 ### Single most expensive creature

-Unless playing a narrative game that has special requirements, no single creature should cost more than half of a warband’s points.
-For example, a warband of 200 points can contain a young red dragon (90 points) but not a crag linnorm (192 points).
+Unless playing a narrative game that has special requirements, no single creature should cost more than half of a party’s points.
+For example, a party of 200 points can contain a young red dragon (90 points) but not a crag linnorm (192 points).

 ### Points by level

 The cost of a creature is calculated based on its level, plus a certain amount for every upgrade it has (if any).

-##### Table 1: Points cost by level
+##### Table: Points cost by level

 | **Level** | **Cost** | **Upgrade cost** | **Level** | **Cost** | **Upgrade cost** |
 | --------- | -------- | ---------------- | --------- | -------- | ---------------- |